-Every day thousands of people of all ages visit the Central Library.
+Every day people of all ages visit the Central Library.

 They conduct research for work and school, browse the shelves for classics and bestsellers, and use computers to access information from the other side of town and the other side of the world—all with the assistance of knowledgeable and helpful staff.

 The vast collections of the Central Library are used not only by the downtown population, but by the whole city and the greater Milwaukee area.
 Central Library also serves as a resource library for the state.

 In addition, Central Library is the administrative headquarters for the Milwaukee Public Library system.
 This system also meets the needs of Milwaukee’s neighborhoods through 12 branch libraries and the community outreach van.

 The Milwaukee Public Library collection includes more than 2.7 million books and other materials such as magazines, newspapers, records, cassettes, compact disks and videos as well as more than 1.5 million government documents.
 The library system also provides customers with access to information through a wide array of computer resources.

 Free public tours are available on Saturdays at 11 a.m.
 Tours begin in the rotunda.
 The rotunda is now open to the public.
 Reservations are required for group gatherings the same as other meeting spaces in the library.

 Both Milwaukee visitors and area residents interested in a taste of Milwaukee's culture are invited to tour the past and present glory of the Central Library with the Friends of Milwaukee Public Library.